Teacher Education Undergraduate Candidacy Policy and Procedures

 Math 103 and 104 as an alternative to Math Basic Skills Test

 As of December 2021, PDE now recognizes Kutztown University’s Math 103 and Math 104 as equivalent to the Basic Skills Math tests.
-Because the competencies in these two courses together align with the competencies on the math tests, students are considered to have passed their math test requirement if they earn a B or better in in both Math 103 and Math 104.
+Because the competencies in these two courses together align with the competencies on the math tests, students are considered to have passed their math test requirement if they earn a B or better in both Math 103 and Math 104.
 The grade must be a B or better; a “B-“ (B minus) would not count.
 Students who transfer in a course that is transcripted at Kutztown University as Math 103 and 104 and who earned a B or better in both classes at their transfer institution will also be considered to have met the requirement for Math Basic Skills tests.
-Please note that a student using this option would need to also pass a Basic Skills reading and writing test with the required score or earn a B or better in CMP 200.
+Please note that a student using this option would need to also pass a Basic Skills reading and writing test with the required score or earn a B or better in CMP 200 or CMP 201.

 Procedures for Being Reviewed and Approved for Candidacy

 - Students must be registered for the Stage Requirements DRF in TaskStream.
 Students who are not signed up for this DRF are not evaluated for having achieved candidacy.
 The DRF name in TaskStream is "Candidacy"